OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '*   Send you bills for your services;
 ' + '*   Respond to your questions;
 ' + '*   Address network integrity and security issues.
-' + '*   Do research and analysis to maintain, protect, develop and improve our network;
+' + '*   Do research and analysis to maintain, protect, develop and improve our network and services;
-' + '*   Let you know about service updates, offers and promotions;
+' + '*   Let you know about service updates, content, offers and promotions that may be of interest to you;
 ' + '*   Improve entertainment options;
 ' + '*   Deliver Relevant Advertising;
 ' + '*   Create External Marketing &.
 Analytics Reports;